Grafton Library FAQ

-- Go to the library's Print and Online Journal List to see if Mary Baldwin College has access to the journal.
+- Go to the library's Journal Finder to see if Mary Baldwin College has access to the journal.

 - Search for the journal title by entering the first few words or use the Alphabetical list to browse for your title.
 For example, if you are looking for the New England Journal of Medicine, set your search to Title Begins With and type new england journal in the search box.
 Or use the alphabetical links and scroll to the spot where new england journal of medicine would appear alphabetically.
 You can also search the journal by ISSN or by keyword (Title Contains All Words), which is helpful if you don't know the exact title of the journal.

 Note: If you do a search and come up with no results, check your spelling and/or search in another way, either alphabetically or by Title Contains All Words.
 If you still get no results, jump to step number 6 below.